 In the second path, the student proposes a Master's to a committee, but achieves some strong success in a second empirical project being conducted in parallel to the Master's, possibly started before the masters project, while the Master's project itself has some setbacks.
-If this other project is accepted for publication in a peer-reviewed journal with the student as first author, the student can give a brownbag to the program on the project and petition to have this project count as the Master's Thesis Equivalency.
-If the project is only submitted to a journal, but not yet accepted for publication, the student can also petition to have this project count as the Master's Thesis Equivalency, but there must be an oral defense of the project as in the first path.
+Ideally, these projects will be presented to the faculty prior to their submission to or acceptance at a journal.
+In either case, the student can petition to have this project count as the Master's Thesis Equivalency, but there must be an oral defense of the project as in the first path.
 The student may use a brown bag as the presentation, however, the student must arrange a separate private meeting with the committee following the presentation. **NOTE: for students who proposed their Master's prior to 9/18/20 at 2:15 PM, the old rules will still apply (i.e., an oral defense is not required).

 In the third path, some students may arrive in the program with a Master's thesis written in other programs.
 If this document has a high likelihood of being accepted for publication in a strong peer-reviewed journal (related to the topic of cognitive psychology), such a document might serve as an equivalent for a Master's thesis.
 The first step in this path is to give a brownbag on the project, and then follow-up with a meeting of the mentoring committee (or another program faculty threesome if a different set of expertise is more appropriate for the given project).
 At this point, the project could be accepted, rejected, or require a follow-up oral defense.